JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 *We must work together to preserve this*

 There are signs everywhere pointing to the trash receptacles, they're only about twenty feet from where they parked.
 Needless to say, we were upset.
 All it would take is one gust of wind and their entire trash bag would have been in the water.
-It baffles me how careless people can be, buy don't worry, I went ahead and cleaned up after them.
-It just wasWhen they left the waves were pretty large, I hope they enjoyed their rough ride back to Miami.
+It baffles me how careless people can be, but don't worry, I went ahead and cleaned up after them.
+When they left the waves were pretty large, I hope they enjoyed their rough ride back to Miami.

 ---

 <p class="subtitle">Dec 30, 2023</p>

 This morning the seas layed down and the wind calmed, time to keep moving.
-Before we departed, Julia used the dock to replant some of our veggies since some of them seemed unhappy.
+Before we departed, Julia used the dock to replant our veggies since some of them seemed unhappy.
 The basil and pepper plants seem fine but the salty air has been harsh on our lettuce and cilantro.

 ![plants](/images/plants.jpg#vert)

 *Jules will use anything for a pot*

-When leaving the dock we put on an absolute clinic.
+When leaving the marina we put on an absolute clinic.
 We unhooked from water and power, untied our lines, and maneuvered away from the dock.
 The four of us operated like a well-oiled machine.
 My dad drove us out of the harbor and Bimini shrank into the distance.

 ![leaving-bimini](/images/leaving-bimini.jpg)

 *Heading for new territory*

 We have yet to catch any fish worth eating so the hopes are high today.
-We rigged up some enticing lures and as soon as we hit deeper water the hunt was on.
-The sweet spot is right along the shelf, or as they say in Finding Nemo, “the drop off”.
+We rigged up some enticing lures and, as soon as we hit deeper water, the hunt was on.
+The sweet spot is right along the shelf, or as they say in Finding Nemo: “the drop off”.
 Near Bimini, the drop off isn't far offshore which makes fishing much more convenient than many other places.
 In parts of Florida the shelf is over fifty miles offshore, here it is less than one.
-We find the sweet spot using our depth gages and look for the moment that one hundred feet jumps to around three hundred.
+We find the sweet spot using our depth gages and look for the moment that one-hundred feet jumps to around three-hundred.

 ![fishing-breadcrumbs](/images/fishing-breadcrumbs.jpg#vert)